 Pineapple rain.
 The wolves are marrying.
 The hyena is giving birth.
 The Devil is doing…something.

-Or maybe it’s just a perfectly normal meteorological condition that happens when the clouds part during a rainstorm.
+Or maybe it’s just a perfectly normal meteorological condition that happens when the clouds part during a rainstorm?

-Here in the United States, it’s usually a variation on “the Devil’s beating his wife.”
+In the United States, it’s usually a variation on “the Devil’s beating his wife.”
 As with most folk expressions, it’s impossible to say for sure where this originated, but some say that it’s because the Devil is angry at God’s gorgeous sunshine, so he takes his anger out on his wife, and her tears are the rain.
 This is an expression that you’ll generally only hear in the Southeastern portion of the United States.
 Some people in Tennessee say that “the Devil’s kissing his wife,” and still other variants insist that “the Devil’s chasing his wife for burning up the rice.”
 You can even trace this trope to Haiti, where you might hear that the Devil is beating his wife for putting too much salt in his food.

-In other parts of the world, sun showers indicate that there’s an animal wedding of some sort.
+In other parts of the world, weather idioms for sun showers indicate that there’s an animal wedding of some sort.
 “Fox’s wedding” is probably the most popular variation of this, but you might also hear of a fox marrying a tiger, or perhaps a Korean version in which a lovelorn fox was in love with a tiger and cried when the tiger married someone else.
 In Japan, this takes on a slightly more spiritual meaning when it takes the form of a “kitsune’s wedding.”
 Kitsune are the magical, trickster fox spirits associated with the Shinto tradition.
 No one knows for sure how kitsune came to be associated with sun showers, but one such myth is that the kitsune summoned the rain to hide their wedding ceremony.
 No matter how you arrange the marriage, the underlying theme is sort of the same: some trickery is afoot that contradicts the natural order of things.

 In 1998, an assistant professor of linguistics at Harvard University made an attempt to compile a comprehensive list of expressions for “sun shower,” and the responses were overwhelming.
-Here are a few selections.
+Here are a few selections:

 Armenian: The wolf is giving birth on the mountain